If you have a question that you think should be here, please e-mail the webmaster.

 1. Where is HTCC located?

 HTCC is located in Bothell and has place of worship and an assembly hall.
-Please click the Directions link on the left menu for address & directions.
+Please click the Contact Us for address & directions.
 HTCC Office can be contacted at phone number (425) 483-7115.

 2. What are HTCC's operating hours?